pschaus/book_lepl1402/source/part4.rst

     }

-The state of the linked stack after pushing 1, 5 and 3 in this order is illustated on the next figure.
+The state of the linked stack after pushing 1, 5 and 3 in this order is illustrated on the next figure.

 .. figure:: _static/images/list.png